Matt7500/youtube-video-generator-main/README.md

 # Story Narration Video Generator

 This is a program I developed to automatically create horror story narration YouTube videos (it can work with other story genres as well).
+I began development on this program a bit over a year ago as a personal project so that's why it was never public or on github.

 This is made possible through the use of the following services: